This article originally appeared on Chief Marketer.

 “For example, Mattel’s Aristotle audio assistant engages children, answering their questions through a conversational speech format specially built to understand young voices,” says Stark.
 “Google has trained neural networks to recognize doodle drawing in real time, providing a call back to ancient hieroglyphics in this hyper-technological age.
 These brands break down the barrier between human and machine to form a seamless relationship across mediums, all while prioritizing their audience’s needs.”

 The Opportunity to Experiment

-The move towards commoditization of machine learning services is exciting, says James Barnes, senior UX strategist.
+The move towards commoditization of machine learning services is exciting, says James Barnes, Associate Director, Experience Design.
 IBM’s Watson, Amazon’s AWS, and Microsoft’s Azure, to name a few, offer suites of services for developers.
 This availability offers the potential for brands—and individuals—to experiment with machine learning applications and projects with minimal expense.

 “Cloud-based AI services enable developers to build products that a few years ago would have seemed like magic,” says Barnes.
 “Because these services provide much of the processing and computational power, the job of product teams switches from designing algorithms to furnishing usable data with a desired output in mind.”